kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 **Mitigation**: The scaler drives only the *new-revision target*.
 Old-revision replicas continue to use the existing snapshot-and-drain mechanism (unchanged).
 A guard in the planner prevents the new-revision target from shrinking below its current in-flight value mid-rollout, which would otherwise force a scale-down/scale-up flip.

-**Risk**: Users configure inline `replicas` and a scaler for the same role, causing confusion about which wins.
+**Risk**: Users configure inline `replicas` and set `scaling.mode: External` on the same role, causing confusion about which wins.

 **Mitigation**: An explicit `scaling.mode` enum on the role makes intent visible in the DS spec.
-Webhook validation forbids `replicas > 0` on an `External` role.
-CEL validation on the DS spec is scoped to non-External roles.
+A CEL rule on `DisaggregatedRoleSpec` forbids `spec.replicas > 0` when `scaling.mode == External`.
+The all-or-nothing CEL rule on `DisaggregatedSetSpec` is scoped to non-External roles.

-**Risk**: The scaler CR is created after the DS references it (`scaling.mode: External` but no scaler exists yet), leaving the role at 0 replicas indefinitely.

-**Mitigation**: The controller surfaces a `WaitingForScaler` condition and emits a warning event on the DS.
-The role stays at 0 replicas until the scaler is created — safer than guessing an initial count.

-**Risk**: The scaler is deleted while a role is running, silently returning replicas to `spec.replicas` (which may be 0 or unset).

-**Mitigation**: An owner reference from the DS to the scaler (non-controller, non-blocking) allows GC when the DS is deleted but keeps the scaler visible in `kubectl get`.
-If the user deletes the scaler manually, the controller reports a `WaitingForScaler` condition and holds at the last known replica count until the user either recreates the scaler or flips the role back to `Static`.
+**Risk**: The autoscaler is not yet applied (or has never written) when the DS is applied, or a role is flipped from `Static` to `External` while serving traffic — in production this must not silently drain the role to 0.

+**Mitigation**: The controller **never scales an existing LeaderWorkerSet down as a side effect of switching to `External`**.
+Concretely, when the scaler for an External role has `spec.replicas: nil` (no autoscaler write yet):
+- If the role's LWS **does not exist yet** (fresh DisaggregatedSet, or newly added role), it is created at 0 replicas and `WaitingForScaler` is reported.
+- If the role's LWS **already exists** (e.g. a role that was `Static` with 5 replicas is switched to `External`), the controller holds it at its current replica count.
+The rolling-update planner behaves the same way: it clamps `targetNew` to the current in-flight value rather than shrinking. `WaitingForScaler` is still reported so operators can see that an autoscaler is expected.

+Once the autoscaler makes its first write, the LWS scales to that value on the next reconcile.
+HPA and KEDA both write `minReplicas` / `minReplicaCount` unconditionally when the target is below the floor, so the "hold" window closes quickly.
+Custom autoscalers that only observe per-pod metrics and lack a min-replicas floor must issue a one-time `kubectl scale` to bootstrap.

+**Risk**: A user deletes the auto-created scaler expecting it to stay gone.

+**Mitigation**: The controller recreates it on the next reconcile.
+To truly opt out of external scaling, the user flips the role's `scaling.mode` back to `Static` (or removes `scaling` entirely); the controller then deletes the scaler in the same pass.

 ## Design Details